Skip to main content

 For instance, questions about your blood pressure, cholesterol levels, or a diagnosis of diabetes fall under its purview.
 The law permits employers to ask such questions only within the context of a voluntary employee health program.

 GINA, on the other hand, was enacted to address the unique concerns raised by advances in genetic science.
-Its purpose is to prevent discrimination based on what your might predict about your future health.
+Its purpose is to prevent discrimination based on what your genetic information might predict about your future health.
 A critical component of GINA is its definition of “genetic information,” which explicitly includes the medical history of your family members.

 A question about whether your parents had heart disease is a request for genetic information under GINA, as it could be used to infer your own predisposition to the condition.
 Similar to the ADA, GINA allows for the collection of this information through a voluntary wellness program, but with its own specific and stringent rules.